Aircraft fuel tank: Safety

 Fuel tanks have been implicated in aviation disasters, being the cause of the accident or worsening it (fuel tank explosion).

-The official explanation for the explosion and subsequent crash of TWA Flight 800 is that an explosive fuel/air mixture was created in one of the aircraft's fuel tanks.
+The National Transportation Safety Board concluded that explosion and subsequent crash of TWA Flight 800 was the result of an explosive fuel/air mixture was created in one of the aircraft's fuel tanks.
 Faulty wiring then provided an ignition source within the tank, destroying the airliner.
-While the accuracy of the official findings is still questioned in this case, similar explosions have occurred in other aircraft.
+Similar explosions have occurred in other aircraft.
 It is possible to reduce the chance of fuel tank explosions by a fuel tank inerting system or fire fighting foam in the tanks.

 The Boeing 737, for example, has two systems that reduce the chance of a fuel tank ignition.
 One shuts off fuel pumps when fuel output pressure is low, to prevent them from heating (since they rely on the fuel itself for cooling).
 The other enriches the nitrogen levels in the air in the fuel tank, so there is insufficient oxygen there for burning.
 The aircraft engines are also capable of getting fuel via suction in the result of a failure in the backup pumps, though this produces less reliable thrust.